queckezz/inspect-json/readme.md

 **Robust manipulation and inspection of JSON data using the already familiar Chromium Devtools**

-* Allows URLs and Files
+* Allows JSON to be passed in from URLs, Files and `process.stdin`
 * Reloads on file changes
-* All Chrome Devtools features at hand!
+* All Chromium Devtools features at hand!

 ## Installation